 Do not stock up on emergency equipment.
 If you have not been prescribed oxygen, do not buy oxygen concentrators.
 If you contract COVID-19 and oxygen or ventilators are needed, you need to be in a hospital.
 Do not hesitate.

-Minimize pollution exposure.
+Minimize airway irritant exposure.
 Avoid burning candles or incense, and smoking and second-hand smoke.
 Decrease or eliminate your use of scented personal or cleaning products.
 If you’re looking at an air purifier, avoid ones that produce ozone.
 If you are using a HEPA-filter for room air purifying, keep it well maintained.
 Keep the humidity in your home under control.
 Dust and clean often.

 Be cautious about alternative remedies.
 We caution against the use of steam as it may cause burns.
 Warm liquids like chicken soup may make you feel better, but are not a cure.
 The use of high dose supplements is not recommended; as they may negatively interact with medications you’re taking.
 For most people, there’s no need for additional supplements if you are maintaining a healthy diet.

 If you’re experiencing worsening symptoms, contact your healthcare provider.
 It can be difficult to tell the difference between a worsening lung condition, for example, and a COVID-19 infection as symptoms can overlap.
 We tell people that you know yourself the best.
 If you typically feel a certain way when you have flare-ups that is probably what you have.
 If you have unusual symptoms, contact your health care provider or call 8-1-1.

 If you suspect you have COVID-19, contact your healthcare provider.

 Generally, COVID-19 has a very particular clinical profile.
 Symptoms include:

 A new cough